WalletConnect/push-server/spec/auth.md

 ## Relay <--> Echo Server

-We use Ed25519 to verify that requests from the Relay network are valid and intended for the Echo Server Instance that has received them.
+We use Ed25519 to verify that requests from the Relay are valid and intended for the Echo Server Instance that has received them.

 ### Implementation

 Echo Server generates<sup>[[1]](#generating-keys)</sup> an Ed25519 key-pair and stores that in-memory - or in files specified using environment variables.
-The generated public key is then sent to the Relay network along with a cloud app project id and the public url (both from environment variables) so that future requests to the relay can be signed and validated.
-The Echo Server instance also fetches the Relay network's public key and caches it so that requests received can be validated.
+The generated public key is then sent to the Relay along with a cloud app project id and the public url (both from environment variables) so that future requests to the relay can be signed and validated.
+The Echo Server instance also fetches the Relay's public key and caches it so that requests received can be validated.

-On start-up Echo Server sends [the register request](#post-pushservers) to the relay network<sup>[[2]](#registering-with-relay)</sup>.
+On start-up Echo Server sends [the register request](#post-pushservers) to the relay<sup>[[2]](#registering-with-relay)</sup>.
 This request is formatted using the public key from the above key-pair as well as the provided `projectId` and `publicUrl` (both provided via Environment Variables).

 ### Relay Endpoints